mikaelsundell/3rdparty/README.md

 ## 3rdparty consists of ##

+3rdparty is a collection of scripts, configurations, and reference builds designed to simplify compiling third-party libraries on macOS from scratch.
+It focuses on providing:

-  * A set of libraries, viewers and media provided on Mac based platforms.
+* A curated set of libraries, tools, and media assets commonly used in film, color science, and image processing.

-  * A set of configurations to simplify the process of building 3rdparty support without the knowledge of each individual build system.
+* Build scripts and configuration presets that remove the need to understand each individual library’s build system in depth.

+* Full control over each dependency, its version, and its configuration flags.

-  * Up to date support for the latest Mac platforms and versions.
+* Up-to-date support for the latest macOS platforms, toolchains, and Xcode releases.

-## 3rdparty can be used to ##
+## 3rdparty enables ##

-  * Resolve the most common libraries used for film and color applications.
+With 3rdparty, you can:

-  * Only build a subset of libraries with a default or non-default configuration.
+* Build and manage only the libraries you need, with default or custom configurations.

+* Reproduce consistent, isolated, and debuggable builds for development or production.

-  * Test new versions of libraries before official releases.
+* Test new library versions ahead of official releases or platform adoption.

+* Understand and customize the build process rather than relying on binaries.

 ## 3rdparty is not ##

-  * A package manager, it's a complement.
+3rdparty is not a package manager.
+It does not replace tools like Homebrew or MacPorts.

+Instead, it complements them by offering a controlled, transparent, and reproducible build environment for developers who need to understand and influence how their dependencies are built.

+It is intended for environments where reproducibility, version control, and configuration transparency matter—such as VFX pipelines, color workflows, and specialized media tools.

 ## 3rdparty build ##